spwilson2/RISCY-AS/README.md

 ## Special Instructions

+#### Unimplemented

 |Format|Instruction|
 |:--|:--|
 |;| Comment (Ignore rest of line)|
 |dd $imm| Declare Doubleword|

 ## Instruction Format

 Since the assembler is very elementary, input files need to be formatted very specifically.
-Registers begin with '%', immediates with '$', and args should be in the order shown in tables.

-## Immediates
-In early implementation the only accepted immediates will be hexadecimals begining with '0x'.
+Instructions should follow the format shown on the supplied green card or examples.

 ## Examples